-Figure 4: File copy benchmark configured for evaluating the Azure Storage performance depending on the block object size.
+Fig. 4 File copy benchmark configured for evaluating the Azure Storage performance depending on the block object size.

-Standard 'AX' instance types.
+performance of the available Gigabit virtual network interface.
+This is 2x the bandwidth available per core compared with Standard 'AX' instance types.
 In the future, it would be interesting to evaluate the performance achieved by Hercules running in the A8 and A9 network optimized instances with Infiniband network, and 56 and 112 Gigabytes of RAM respectively.
 This network optimized instances should be the optimal option for running Hercules I/O nodes.

 The final selection for this test is 8 VMs (D1 instances) as worker nodes and up to 8 VMs (D2 instances) as Hercules I/O nodes.
 Figure 5 plots the filecopy benchmark results, configuring the experiment with a file size of 512 MB, with 32 MB of chunk size and executing one read/write operation per worker node (one worker process per node) which implies a 4096 MB problem size (512 MB x 8 worker nodes).
 We have compared four different cases.
 The first one is the performance obtained by Hercules using between 1 and 8 I/O nodes.
 The second case is Azure Storage baseline approach, using the default access pattern offered by the Java API, without any optimizations.
-Third case is Azure Storage applying some optimizations to the code, specially important is setting up the
+Third case is Azure Storage applying some optimizations to the code, specially important is setting up the BlobRequestOptions object property setConcurrentRequestCount with 8 threads per process, using 8 concurrent threads to parallel access to Azure Storage.
+The last case can not be directly compared with the performance achieved by Hercules, because it uses the reserved D2 instances as worker nodes, instead of using them as I/O nodes, to show the peak performance achievable by Azure Storage with fully working Gigabit interface, hence the dotted line.
+In the Hercules case, the peak performance is limited by the aggregated bandwidth available worker-side $(8x60 \text{ MB/s} \sim 480 \text{ MB/s})$ not by the server-side 8x115 MB/s (~920 MB/s).

-(a) Throughput of Hercules by using the Filecopy Benchmark for evaluating the scalability of I/O nodes for writes.
-We set up the experiment with 8 worker nodes, writing 512 MBytes each one (4 GBytes in total).
+(a) Throughput of Hercules by using the Filecopy Benchmark for evaluating the scalability each one (4 GBytes in total).

-(b) Throughput of Hercules by using the Filecopy Benchmark for evaluating the scalability of I/O nodes for reads.
-We set up the experiment with 8 worker nodes, reading 512 MBytes each one (4 GBytes in total).
+(b) Throughput of Hercules by using the Filecopy Benchmark for evaluating the scalability of I/O nodes for writes.
+We set up the experi- of I/O nodes for reads.
+We set up the experiment with 8 worker nodes, writing 512 MBytes ment with 8 worker nodes, reading 512 MBytes each one (4 GBytes in total).

-Figure 5: File copy benchmark configured for evaluating the Hercules I/O nodes scalability.
+Fig. 5 File copy benchmark configured for evaluating the Hercules I/O nodes scalability.
 8 worker processes running on 8 worker nodes access 4 Gigabyte of data.
 Hercules performance is up to 2x better than Azure Storage in write operations while performing nearly as good as Azure Storage in the best read cases.